10 Hot and Cold Weather Survival myths

 Let someone with hypothermia sleep it off

-This is ok if it’s a mild case affecting the fingers and toes, but severe cases can cause a person to go into shock and falling asleep is a very bad idea.
-With the most severe cases it’s important to keep the person awake for as long as possible to keep the brain active and give the body a chance to recover slightly before it switches off for a while.
+This is ok if it’s a mild case affecting the fingers and toes, but severe cases can cause a person to go into shock, and falling asleep is a very bad idea.
+In the most severe cases, it’s important to keep the person awake for as long as possible to keep the brain active and give the body a chance to recover slightly before it switches off for a while.

 Don’t waste your time with space blankets